mohsenrahmanikivi/SmartBLock/headerDownloader/README.md

 ## Downloader

 This file can download headers from the BicoinCore local server if they are located in the same network.

-- check server and port and make sure the BitcoinCore server is running in the same configuration
+- Check server and port and make sure the BitcoinCore server is running in the same configuration